Before, during and after a flood

 Create a flood kit or flood plan for your home and/or business

 If you're a business, your flood plan should include staff contact lists, location map for key items, checklist of procedures and a copy of your insurance.
-Make sure staff are aware of what to do if flooding impacts the business or their travel.
+Make sure your staff know what to do if flooding impacts the business or their travel.

 Know your utilities

-Familiarise yourself with the location of your gas, electricity and water supplies and how to quickly shut them off in an emergency.
+Make sure you know where your gas, electricity and water supplies are and how to shut them off in an emergency.

 Consider flood protection measures